brycewray/hugo-site/content/posts/2022/06/hugoconf-reminder/index.md

 title: "HugoConf: a reminder"
 description: "The time is nearing for this free event, but you can still get in on the fun."
 author: Bryce Wray
-tags: [web-development, static-site-generators, ssgs, hugo, cloudcannon]
+tags: [web-development, static-site-generators, ssg, hugo, cloudcannon]
 date: 2022-06-29T13:32:00-05:00
 #initTextEditor: iA Writer
 ---